Melody Maker: 1990s

 While MM continued to devote most space to rock and indie music (notably Everett True's coverage of the emerging grunge scene in Seattle), it covered house, hip hop, post-rock, rave and trip hop.
 Two of the paper's writers, Push and Ben Turner, went on to launch IPC Media's monthly dance music magazine Muzik.
 Even in the mid-1990s, when Britpop brought a new generation of readers to the music press, it remained less populist than its rivals, with younger writers such as Simon Price and Taylor Parkes continuing the 1980s tradition of iconoclasm and opinionated criticism.
 The paper printed harsh criticism of Ocean Colour Scene and Kula Shaker, and allowed dissenting views on Oasis and Blur at a time when they were praised by the rest of the press.

-In 1993, they gave a French rock band called Darlin' a negative review calling them "a daft punky thrash".
+In 1993, they gave a French rock band called Darlin' a negative review calling their music "a daft punky thrash".
 Darlin' eventually became the electronic music duo Daft Punk.

 Australian journalist Andrew Mueller joined MM in 1990 and became Reviews Editor between 1991 and 1993, eventually declining to become Features Editor and leaving the magazine in 1993.
 He then went on to join NME under his former boss Steve Sutherland, who had left MM in 1992.

 The magazine retained its large classified ads section, and remained the first call for musicians wanting to form a band.
 Suede formed through ads placed in the paper.
 MM also continued to publish reviews of musical equipment and readers' demo tapes, though these often had little in common stylistically with the rest of the paper, ensuring sales to jobbing musicians who would otherwise have little interest in the music press.

 In early 1997, Allan Jones left to edit Uncut.
 He was replaced by Mark Sutherland, formerly of NME and Smash Hits, who thus "fulfilled [his] boyhood dream" and stayed on to edit the magazine for three years.
 Many long-standing writers left, often moving to Uncut, with Simon Price departing allegedly because he objected to an edict that coverage of Oasis should be positive.
 Its sales, which had already been substantially lower than those of the NME, entered a serious decline.

 In 1999, MM relaunched as a glossy magazine, but the magazine closed the following year, merging into IPC Media's other music magazine, NME, which took on some of its journalists and music reviewers.